 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Breathing Space is a project for carers of any age in Eltham funded through the Innovation Grant by Royal Borough of Greenwich.
-Led by Eltham Arts, the sessions will take place at Eltham Library starting in September 2022.
+Led by Eltham Arts, the sessions took place at Eltham Library in September 2022 – Dec 2022.

 During and post pandemic, social isolation has been greater than normal.
 The aim of the project is to empower local carers to express themselves, reflect on their connection with others, feel respected and valued and develop strategies for self-care to positively influence their wellbeing.